Sheridan, Indiana: History

 The great conflagration of 1913 started in a lumber company and destroyed much of the south end of downtown—mostly wood-frame structures.
 The Town Hall, which had stood on the east side of Main south of 5th Street, burned.
 After the fire, a new brick building was constructed at the southwest corner of Main and Cora (presently Jaycee) streets—previously the site of a livery stable that also burned.
 The aftermath of the fire resulted in considerable change downtown.
 Over the next 15 years, scattered houses on Main Street disappeared and were replaced by commercial buildings.
 Only the far north end of Main Street retained its original residential character.
 Several new businesses appeared, including several movie houses, although even before the fire, Sheridan had been proud that it possessed more than one nickelodeon.
 Another type of business that seemed to thrive downtown in the interwar years was the automobile dealership, but little evidence of any of these remain.
 The last bank of several institutions that had been established in town—the newly formed American State Bank of Sheridan—built its headquarters in 1914 at Main and Fourth.
 It remained to house a bank until 2006.
 Another beautiful former bank building built after the fire was the Farmers National Bank of Sheridan, now part of the adjacent hardware store.
 Sheridan's post office had initially been established within a general store on Second Street (the state road) east of Main Street.
 There were a number of other locations, among them a building on the west side of Main north of the American State Bank, from which the post office moved into its New Deal–funded building in 1940.

 In the decades after World War II, other commercial areas developed.
 Some were along State Road 38 as it entered Sheridan from the east, and later, along State Road 47 on the south edge of town.
 But downtown Sheridan retained its character, and a substantial number of the historic buildings constructed from the 1880s to the 1930s remain intact.
 They constitute a three-dimensional historic document of Sheridan's boom years and stand at the heart of its new growth.

 In November 2024, residents of Sheridan voted overwhelmingly in favor of consolidating the town with Adams Township, which occurred on January 1, 2025.
+In June 2026, Skylake Adventures, an amusement park, opened on a parcel of land formerly part of Adams Township.

 The George Boxley Cabin, Davenport-Bradfield House, and Sheridan Downtown Commercial Historic District are listed on the National Register of Historic Places.